carbon-language/carbon-lang/flang/documentation/extensions.md

 * Backslash escape character sequences in quoted character literals
 * `D` lines in fixed form as comments or debug code
 * `CONVERT=` on the OPEN statement
+* Leading semicolons are ignored before any statement that could have a label

 Extensions and legacy features deliberately not supported
 ---------------------------------------------------------